 You’re putting $300 into your company

 You won’t get paid back.
-This small amount of money likely isn’t something you’d document, and shouldn’t expect to get paid back.
+This small amount of money likely isn’t something you’d document and shouldn’t expect to get paid back.
 These lower-cost purchases, for a desk here or headphones there, are not unlike the sweat-equity you’ve already contributed.
 This is why you have founders stock that will be worth a lot when your company takes off.
-It’s just part of the price you pay for being a founder—long hours, high risk, and various random small expenses that nickel and dime you.
-Welcome to the founder life.
+It is not uncommon for founders to often work long hours, take some risks, and have random small expenses.
+These are some of the characteristics that tend to be associated with the life of a founder.

 You’re putting $3,000 into your company